Zee-naab/TimeOff_Service/timeoff-service/README.md

 # TimeOff Service

-A NestJS REST API for managing employee time-off requests, leave balances, and HCM (Human Capital Management) synchronization.
+A NestJS REST API for managing employee time-off requests and leave balances, with HCM (Human Capital Management) synchronisation.
 Ships with a separate mock HCM Express server for local development.

 ## Prerequisites